lukegronert/taiwan-access-labs-exercise/README.md

 npm run start
 ```

 A development server will start.
 Your browser should open after a few moments and load the webpage.
-If it does not, ensure there are no errors and go to the Local url shown in your terminal to see your project.
+If it does not, ensure there are no errors and go to the local url shown in your terminal to see your project.
 (Example: http://localhost:3000)

 ## API